kranzky/insoluble/folly.md

 "Five months ago, numerous mysterious structures were built around this location," Flora explained, her tone revealing a hint of unease.

 "Writing repeats," Arthur muttered, comparing the notes they had gathered thus far.
-Exposition;6:UNCOVERING MYSTERY STRUCTURES FLORA INFORMATION.
-As they continued uncovering the mystery, Flora's information about the structures proved invaluable.
-Dialogue;5:CONNECTION DISCOVERED PROPS STRUCTURES.
-"I've discovered a connection between the props and structures!"
-Julie exclaimed.
-Exposition;10:GROUP EXCITEMENT PIECES PUZZLE COMING TOGETHER.
-The group's excitement grew as the pieces of the puzzle were finally coming together.
-Dialogue;4:PLAN NEXT MOVE.
-"What's our next move?"
-Mike asked, eager to delve deeper into the mystery surrounding Lloyd's Folly.

 Arthur, feeling a sense of urgency, said, "We must investigate this revolutionary technique, the so-called 'pour works,' which could be a key component in understanding the mystery."